mounicagadi/Mindfulness/README.md

 ## Bugs
 Please see the Github Issues associated with this repository for all bugs that we know of at this time.
 NOTE: There are no feature tickets in GitHub Issues as the design specifications are likely to change.

+## Tests
+When running the tests you need to run all the tests at once in order to login and out.
+Otherwise the app will save the state, like it would for a user, and you'll end up with failing tests that should pass.

 # Overview of JustBe Ecosystem

 ## JustBe-Android